laravel/precognition/README.md

 });
 ```

-The function receives the `errors` object from the [validation response](https://laravel.com/docs/validation#validation-error-response-format) and the [Axios error](https://axios-http.com/docs/handling_errors).
+The function's `errors` argument is the error object from the [Laravel validation response](https://laravel.com/docs/validation#validation-error-response-format) and the `axiosError` argument is the [Axios error](https://axios-http.com/docs/handling_errors) object.

+> **Note** Unlike the other handlers seen below, this does not receive the standard Axios response object, however it is still available via `axiosError.response`.

 ### Specifying Inputs For Validation